AVSLab/basilisk/docs/installOptionalPackages.md

 ## Graphing via datashader

-In order to run the full `datashader` capabilities of the  [Monte Carlo scenarios](@ref MonteCarloSimulation), you must run the following commands (either as sudo or with the `--user` flag):
+In order to run the full `datashader` capabilities of the  [Monte Carlo scenarios](@ref MonteCarloSimulation), you must run the following commands:

 ```
-pip install datashader
+pip install datashader --user
-pip install holoviews
+pip install holoviews --user
 ```
 Installing `datashader` will automatically install `bokeh` and `pandas` packages.
 It is possible to use just `pandas` and `datashader` to output images of the data; however, without `holoviews` and `bokeh` there will be no graph axis, title, etc.